April - June

 Despite being able to ski straight in from the tunnel on alpine ski gear and with fat freeride skis, the Mallory is also a ski mountaineering line with between one and four mandatory abseils, depending on conditions.
 A skier cannot simply expect good snow top to bottom on such a big and complex line.
 Therefore, anyone tackling the line must have the ability to deal with hard snow on 50-55 degree exposed terrain, if they want to have a decent safety margin.
 They must also be prepared to downclimb sections if they have misjudged the conditions.
 As with all steep skiing, conditions are everything and can completely change the difficulty of the skiing.

-When snow buries the Chamonix couloirs and steep valley slopes, the lines between skiing, alpinism and exploration blur.
-Featuring Tom Grant.
+The Steep Edge - When snow buries the Chamonix couloirs and steep valley slopes, the lines between skiing, alpinism and exploration blur.

 At times when the Mallory has been in good condition for several days on end, there can be 20 skiers or more descending in a single day, with moguls forming on sections of the face.
 Indeed, other skiers can present the greatest objective hazard on a popular ‘Mallory day’.
 There are a couple of extremely exposed passages that can be exposed to sluff from above.